They left from Natal – three young Brazilians and a French delivery skipper, aboard a British-flagged schooner.

 In the past I have praised and promoted Cabo Verde, arguing against those who reckon the islands to be dangerous.
 But, ironically, it seems that just as travellers’ attitudes are changing, the country is actually becoming the place that it was feared to be: lawless and corrupt.
 [Note that the report to which I have linked here dates from 2012, and it would seem that things have evidently gone downhill since then.]

 Twenty years ago, Mindelo was a quiet town, Ilha Sal was a backwater, and the capital city of Praia (on Ilha Santiago) was also safe; one could even walk the streets by night.
 Now, all three of these islands have changed beyond recognition.
 Praia is so dangerous that yachts anchored off the town have been robbed while their crew is aboard; Sal has also had its share of thefts from boats and muggings on the beach; and friends who live in Mindelo tell me that there are gangs of violent robbers operating in the city, and that the police are in league with them.
 Whereas, before, even cannabis was almost unknown in the islands, now there are dealers competing to sell hard drugs.
-Can one doubt that these people have the support of corrupt officials?
+Would it be possible for all this to occur, in such small communities, without the assisatance of corrupt officials?

 Be careful who you ship with, amigos!
 And be very careful where you go…